-Allergic Rhinitis (Hay Fever)?
+Allergic Rhinitis (Hay Fever)

-Despite the name, hay fever is not caused by hay and does not result in fever.
-It is caused by the nose and/or eyes coming into contact with environmental allergen(s), such as pollens, dust mite, moulds and animal hair.
-The person may then experience one or more of the following symptoms:
+Allergic rhinitis (commonly known as hay fever), affects around 18% of people (children and adults) in Australia and New Zealand.
+Despite its common name, allergic rhinitis is not caused by hay and does not result in fever.
+It is caused by the nose and/or eyes coming into contact with environmental allergens, such as pollens, dust mite, moulds and animal dander.
+People who are sensitive to these allergens may then experience one or more of the following symptoms:

 Immediate signs or symptoms

-- Runny nose
+- Runny nose.

-- Itchy nose
+- Itchy nose.

-- Itchy, watery eyes
+- Itchy, watery eyes.

 Obstructive signs or symptoms

-- Congested nose
+- Congested nose.

 Complications of allergic rhinitis may include: